broth2/Camellia-Cultivar/README.md

 - Made it so all cultivars and specimens that initialize the database have photos
 - Reference cultivares in quizzes refer to actual different cultivars
 - Removed useless imports and variables from backend
-- Removed Moderator reference in Requests, since it served no pourpose
+- Removed Moderator reference in Request Class, since it served no pourpose
-- Requests getters provide more varied information
+- Request's getters provide more varied and pertinent information
 - Report Request and Report Request DTO classes created
-- Delete cultivar endpoint created
+- Created an endpoint to delete cultivars
-- API container now always restarts if it fails to connecto do DB(in case it boots before it)
+- API container now always restarts if it fails to connect to DB(in case it boots before it)